Culture (album)

-Culture is the second studio album by American hip hop trio Migos.
-It was released on January 27, 2017, through Quality Control Music and YRN Tha Label, and distributed by 300 Entertainment.
+Culture is the second studio album by American hip hop group Migos.
+It was released on January 27, 2017, by Quality Control Music, 300 Entertainment and Atlantic Records.
 The album features guest appearances from DJ Khaled, Lil Uzi Vert, Gucci Mane, 2 Chainz and Travis Scott, while the production was handled by Metro Boomin, Zaytoven, Murda Beatz, Buddah Bless, and OG Parker, among others.

 Culture was supported by three singles: "Bad and Boujee", "T-Shirt" and "Slippery".
 The album received generally positive reviews from critics and debuted at number one on the US Billboard 200.
 It also topped the US Top R&B/Hip-Hop Albums chart, becoming Migos' first number-one album on both charts.
 The album also debuted at number one on the Canadian Albums Chart.
 In July 2017, the album was certified platinum by the Recording Industry Association of America (RIAA).
 It was nominated for Best Rap Album at the 2018 Grammy Awards.